 Statute of Repose

-It is easy to misunderstand these complicated statutes, and that misunderstanding can lead to tremendous financial loss.
+It is easy to misunderstand these complicated statutes, which can lead to tremendous financial loss.
 By consulting with a Barrios Virguez lawyer right away, you can be confident your attorney will meet all legal deadlines.

 Expert Affidavit Requirement